Tarot Runes I Ching Stichomancy Contact

 Click for Details

-Click for DetailsThe card at the right of the cross represents an approaching influence or something to be embraced.
+Click for DetailsThe card at the bottom of the circle represents something you did to bring the situation about.
 Knight of Pentacles: The essence of earth behaving as fire, such as molten magma: One slow to action, but decisive and unrelenting once set in motion.
 A force of nature whose methods are as predictable and dependable as they are unstoppable.
 The voice of duty, honor, and responsibility.
 The will to the change the world, not through bold action, but through the thorough and unwavering application of proven means.